Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

-Table \ref{tableyield} summarizes some work on crop yield prediction using RS images with a series of AI technologies including linear, non-linear, ensemble ML models and deep networks.
-Besides classification, segmentation can also be used for yield prediction.
-For this purpose, on the barley RS dataset\footnote{https://tianchi.aliyun.com/dataset/dataDetail?dataId=74952}, we utilize the UperNet \cite{upernet} as the segmentation framework to segment the regions of flue-cured tobacco, maize, and barley rice, where three different backbone networks including ResNet-50 \cite{he2016deep}, ViTAEv2-S \cite{zhang2023vitaev2} and RVSA \cite{wang2022advancing} are employed.
+Besides classification, in our consideration, segmentation models also have the potential to be used for yield prediction.
+However, according to our literature review, existing related research has not yet utilized segmentation networks.
+For this purpose, on the barley RS dataset (see Table~\ref{yielddata}), we utilize the UperNet \cite{upernet} as the segmentation framework to segment the regions of flue-cured tobacco, maize, and barley rice, where three different backbone networks including ResNet-50 \cite{he2016deep}, ViTAEv2-S \cite{zhang2023vitaev2} and RVSA \cite{wang2022advancing} are employed.
 To reduce the domain gap and improve performance, ResNet-50 and ViTAEv2-S are pre-trained on a large-scale RS dataset following \cite{wang_rsp_2022}.
 We show the segmentation results in terms of the mean intersection over union (mIOU) in the upper-left of Fig. \ref{rs_seg_agri}.
 Compared to classical ResNet-50, the models with advanced vision transformer structures deliver higher accuracy.
 Among them, RVSA performs the best since it is designed specifically for RS tasks by considering the characteristics of RS targets.
 Fig. \ref{rs_seg_agri} also provides the segmentation maps of three typical areas, demonstrating that the advanced vision transformer model generates fewer misclassified results.
 The segmentation map provides a direct measure for area estimation, which is useful for large-scale yield prediction.

-Currently, numerous ML or DL models are demonstrating great success in crop yield prediction using RS images.
-However, most studies focus on prediction at large scales, e.g., the county as the smallest scale, with few conducted at the smaller scales, e.g., the farm scale.
-This is because spatiotemporal reference data based on pixel-level yields is more challenging to obtain, and thus researchers often prioritize making large-scale yield predictions to characterize crop harvests.
-Nevertheless, farm-scale or pixel-level yield prediction is more useful than county-scale in understanding how crop yields respond to environmental changes and manual management.
+Currently, since spatiotemporal reference data based on pixel-level yields is challenging to obtain, most studies mainly focus on the prediction at large scopes, where the county is the smallest scale.
+Fewer works are conducted at smaller scales, e.g., the farm scale.
+Nevertheless, in order to fully understand the influencing factors and mechanisms related to crop yields, conducting experiments on farm-scale and pixel-level yield may be more useful than county-scale, and related topics need further exploration in the future.